 The Lincoln Memorial in Washington, D.C.

 The beginning of the address is much like a typical State of the Union today.
-It contains a dry list of government expenditures and a discussion of foreign policy.
+It contains a dry list of government expenditures and a foreign policy discussion.
 From there, the address discusses the central issues of the time – slavery and the war.
 Lincoln discusses the impracticability of separating the nation into two countries, both for the current states and what became future states in the Western Territories.
 “That portion of the earth’s surface which is owned and inhabited by the people of the United States is well adapted to be the home of one national family…” Lincoln states.
 For Lincoln, the reality of what a separate Confederacy meant was unimaginable and needed to be stopped at all costs.
 “Physically speaking, we can not separate.
 We can not remove our respective sections from each other nor build an impassable wall between them.”

 Lincoln then discussed three proposed Constitutional Amendments to be used together with the Emancipation Proclamation issued just ten weeks before.
 The first was for “compensated emancipation,” a plan to compensate states for emancipating their slaves by 1900 (37 years in the future at the time of the address).
 Lincoln believed this measure to be “both just and economical.”
 Second, Lincoln proposed that all free slaves remain free forever, but any previous owner not disloyal to the Union should be compensated.
 Third, Lincoln believed that freed black slaves should be able to relocate voluntarily throughout the country with funds appropriated by Congress.